 |After the eighth Sunday of the term:||0% refund|

-Health insurance, room and board refunds are decided by the UHS, Residential Life, and the Services Division respectively.
+Dining, health insurance, room and board refunds are decided by the UHS, Residential Life, and Services, respectively.

 Students cannot be “reactivated” if any monies are owed to the University.
 Students who have been placed on medical “inactive status” must be cleared by the University Health Service before “reactivation” can occur.